justXeeZ/FCCcertification-Projects/Landing Product Page/README.md

-# FreeCodeCamp - Landing Product Page
+# freeCodeCamp - Landing Product Page

-This is a solution to the [Landing product page certification project on FreeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-product-landing-page-project/build-a-product-landing-page).
+This is a solution to the [Landing product page certification project on freeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-product-landing-page-project/build-a-product-landing-page).

 ## Overview